If you’ve traded cryptoassets for a profit, you might assume that any gains you make are tax-free. However, this is not the case.

 HMRC’s stance has appeared to change over time

-In 2014, HMRC’s initial guidance on cryptoassets (such as Bitcoin) suggested that any transaction gains might be treated in a similar way to gambling.
+In 2014, HMRC’s initial guidance on cryptoassets (such as Bitcoin) suggested that any gains from transactions might be treated similarly to gambling.

 This led many to believe that crypto trading gains were tax-exempt.
 However, as cryptoassets gained mainstream traction, HMRC refined its position.

-HMRC now explicitly states that buying and selling cryptoassets such as cryptocurrency and bitcoin is not analogous to gambling.
-As a result, any gains you make are taxable and typically subject to capital gains tax (CGT).
+HMRC now explicitly states that buying and selling cryptoassets, such as Bitcoin, is not analogous to gambling.
+As a result, any gains you make are taxable and typically subject to Capital Gains Tax (CGT).

 How are profits taxed?